Industry wage negotiations Q&A

 How does this process benefit the Industry?

-Once an agreement is promulgated, everyone in the Industry knows what to expect and what is expected of him/her.
+Once an agreement is promulgated, everyone in the Industry knows what to expect and what is expected of them.
 This sense of certainty amongst all parties helps to promote stability within the Industry.